Thousands of creative leaders manage their agencies with Workamajig.

 If yes, this can be a great way to differentiate yourself.

 Authority is one of the fundamental pillars of persuasion.
 We are more likely to believe someone if they are recognized as an authority in their field.
-This is why you don’t question a doctor when he prescribes you a medicine.
+This is why you don’t question a doctor when he prescribes you medicine.

 In the context of an agency, authority can spring from a number of sources, such as:

 By itself, authority isn’t a great way to differentiate yourself.
-But when combined with other factors - niche expertise, industry-focus - it can be a powerful persuasion tool.
+But when combined with other factors - niche expertise, industry focus - it can be a powerful persuasion tool.

 After all, if you were a healthcare company, who would you rather work with - the 100-person strong with 50 years of experience in healthcare, or the 5-person company that has never had a healthcare client?